|

 As you reach the head of a pool you may find

-drift this right-handed angler can use a snake roll to place the line
+of the drift this right-handed angler can use a snake roll to

-in the parking area, followed by a cast over their left shoulder to
+place the line in the parking area, followed by a cast over their

-send the fly back to the fish holding area which runs along the
+left shoulder to send the fly back to the fish holding area which

 |